meshery/meshery/docs/pages/concepts/logical/workspaces.md

 - Regularly review and update your Workspace's resources and configurations.

 Meshery Workspaces enhance collaboration within your teams, providing a structured environment for sharing and managing resources.
 By following best practices and understanding the core components of Workspaces, you can maximize the benefits of this feature in Meshery.

+## Summary

+Workspaces facilitate collaboration between you and your teams, allow you to control access to resources, and track activity and report on related events.